 In his speech, Mr. Wu first pointed out the mismatch of high growth rate and low productivity in China's economy, and he put forward a logic chain, which has been tested by using data that reflect the performance of different economic sectors, to explain this problem.
 While analyzing the relations between China's low productivity and institutional impediments, Mr. Wu also shared some insights on the relationship between government intervention and market efficiency.
 In his opinion, in order to reach the unchallengeable growth target set by the government, the Chinese government often intervenes in the allocation of resources by providing various subsidies, and these administrative forces end up hindering competitive resource allocation, distorting the market, and lowering market efficiency.
 In theory, enterprises and industries that are subject to greater government intervention show lower efficiency.
-On the contrary, those with greater exposure to market competition enjoy higher efficiency.
 In empirical research, various subsidies have inflated the profits margins and China's GDP growth, complicating the analysis of growth and efficiency.
 Therefore, statistics that reflect economic growth are inevitably skewed towards a politicized growth target.